Oriented Closed Polyhedral Maps and the Kitaev Model: Kitaev's model over a Hopf algebra

-Hence the kernel of $\mathbf{D}'$, containing the kernel of $\mathbf{D}$, is zero. \end{proof} Note that the sequences of arrows on which (\ref{F}) and (\ref{G}) are defined are arbitrary sets of arrows with an ordering, they do not have to respect any neighbourhood relations on the surface complex $\Sigma$.
+Note that the sequences of arrows on which (\ref{F}) and (\ref{G}) are defined are arbitrary sets of arrows with an ordering, they do not have to respect any neighbourhood relations on the surface complex $\Sigma$.
 Of course, $\M$ is just the tensor product of edge algebras, so knows nothing about how the edges organize into a complex.

-By some vague analogy with gauge theory we nevertheless consider those sequences ${\mathbf{a}}$, ${\mathbf{b}}$ which are closed curves on $\Sigma$: a Wilson loop of $Q$ operators and a dual Wison loop of $P$ operators.
+By some vague analogy with gauge theory, we nevertheless consider those sequences ${\mathbf{a}}$, ${\mathbf{b}}$ which are closed curves on $\Sigma$: a Wilson loop of $Q$ operators and a dual Wison loop of $P$ operators.
 (Although it works for the minimal loops, taking larger ones we have to realize that these are not going to define a holonomy!)
 The easiest way to construct such loops is to take the $T_2$-orbits or the $T_0$-orbits of a fixed arrow.
-For $a\in\Arr$ we define
+For $a\in\Arr$, we define

 $G_a$ is a sort of divergence of the electric field at the vertex $\Ou_0(a)$ so we call it the Gauss' law operator. $F_a$ is sort of curl of the vector potential at the face $\Ou_2(a)$ so we call it the magnetic flux operator.
-By Lemma \ref{lem: doubles in M} the operators
+By Lemma~\ref{lem: doubles in M}, the operators

-provide homomorphic images of the double in $\M$ for each $a\in\Arr$ and therefore
+provide homomorphic images of the double in $\M$ for each $a\in\Arr$, and therefore